ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-gb.md

 This message means that the **Root folder** your domain is linked to within your FTP server contains at least one file or folder.

-To link your domain to another directory, click `Change domain`{.action} in the `Multisite`{.action} tab, then enter the name of a new **Root folder** (an empty directory will be created automatically on your hosting).
+To link your domain to another directory, click on `Modify domain`{.action} in the `Multisite`{.action} tab, then enter the name of a new **Root folder** (an empty directory will be created automatically on your web hosting).

 ![modify_root_folder](images/modify_root_folder.png){.thumbnail}

-You can also log in to your hosting plan via [FTP](../connexion-espace-stockage-ftp-hebergement-web/), then delete or move the folder contents after you have saved it.
+You can also log in to your hosting plan via [FTP](../connexion-espace-stockage-ftp-hebergement-web/), then delete or move the folder content after backing it up.

 ### “Unable to connect to database“ <a name="deleteModule"></a>

 ![wrong_id_database](images/wrong_id_database.png){.thumbnail}

-After you launched your module installation in advanced mode, you received an email stating that your module cannot connect to the specified database.
+After you launched your module installation in advanced mode, you received an e-mail stating that your module cannot connect to the specified database.

-You will need to check your database credentials.
-To find them, please read our [FAQ](https://www.ovh.com/fr/hebergement-web/faq/).
+First check your database credentials.
+To find them, please read our [FAQ](https://www.ovh.co.uk/web-hosting/faq/).

 Then delete your module via the 1-click `modules tab`{.action}: